STAT545-UBC-hw-2018-19/hw01-zeeva85/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/unnamed-chunk-11-1.png)

-Not even a close fight, lets explore in terms of GDP and life expectancy throughout the years.
+The median for Japanese is ~76 years old and the median for Malaysians is ~66 years old.
+10 years !!, those sushi's must have something in them.
+Next, lets explore in terms of GDP and life expectancy throughout the years.

 ``` r
 ggplot(data = GapminderJapMas) +